thamizh-root/together-better/README.md

 1. how to create a thin line?
   <View className="flex-1 h-[1px] bg-general-100"></View>
 2. copy paste /sign-up page to create /sign-in page. real coding, lol!
 3. using "clerk"

 saturday, 04 oct
 1. will route work even without "/_layout.tsx".
 2. complete signup, signin is done and started using clerk
+tokenCache is pre-built in the updated version we are using

 sunday, 05 oct
-1. when using useUser(), there is some values like  isLoaded, user, isSignedIn . dont simply return null, if !loading, show some content with <safeareaview>
-if there is no firstname available in the clerk user account, then you will get the same in useUser() hook.
+1. when using useUser(), there is some values like  isLoaded, user, isSignedIn . dont simply return null, if !loading, show some content with <safeareaview> [**extra] if there is no firstname available in the clerk user account, then you will get the same in useUser() hook.
 2. bottom-navigation-bar has been configured by us for bigger screen.
+3. added neon database with fetch /lib
+4. have not added origin like he did in app.json, just see whether it will cause any error [**extra]